rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

  mpirun will decide by itself how to distribute the bodies across several subdomains if XXX=True.
 In such case the difference between the sequential script and its mpi version is limited to importing mpy and calling mpirun after turning the :code:`DOMAIN_DECOMPOSITION` flag ON.

  The automatic splitting of bodies to subdomains is based on the Orthogonal Recursive Bisection Algortithm of Berger [Berger1987]_, and [Fleissner2007]_.
 The partitioning is based on bisecting the space into several levels, with the longest axis in each level chosen as the bisection axis.
 The number of levels is determined as :math:`int(log_{2}(N_{w}))` with :math:`N_{w}` being the number of worker subdomains.
-A schematic of this decomposition is shown in `fig-bisectionAlgo`_, totally there are 4 subdomains.
-At the initial stage (level = 0),  we assume that subdomain=1 contains the information of the body positions, the longest axis is first determined, this forms the splitting axis/plane.
-The median of this sorted list is determined, and bodies with positions less than the median is coloured with the current subdomain, (SD=1) and the other half is coloured with
+A schematic of this decomposition is shown in `fig-bisectionAlgo`_, totally there are 4 worker subdomains.
+At the initial stage (level = 0),  we assume that subdomain=1 contains the information of the body positions (and bodies), the longest axis is first determined, this forms the splitting axis/plane.
+The list containing the body positions is sorted along the split axis, and the median of this sorted list is determined.
+The bodies with positions less than the median is coloured with the current subdomain, (SD=1) and the other half is coloured with
  SD = 2, the subdomain colouring is determined using the following rule::

       if (subdomain <  1<<level) : this subdomain gets the bodies with position lower than the median.